Phileosopher/commonplace/classes.md

 The upper class *never* has to worry about what they require.
 Often, they'll spend absurd amounts of money to [show](image.md) their [power](power.md).
 This lifestyle is an intentional [insurance](money-insurance.md) policy to [scare](mind-feelings-fear.md) anyone from considering [attacking](people-conflicts.md) them.

+While the underclass and middle class have common concerns, the upper class lives a relatively comfortable life.
+They have connections with various wealthy and famous people, and appear to be living a fantasy.

-While they may appear to live a life of comfort and sophistication, they're in a constant [battle](people-conflicts.md) with other people to keep their power.
+However, while they may appear to live a life of comfort and sophistication, they're in a constant [battle](people-conflicts.md) with other people to keep their power.
 They work hard to [tweak their image](image-distortion.md), so their titles and forms of power maintenance constantly change (e.g., aristocracy, executive class, political beltway).

+APPLICATION: The upper class are not as well-off as they appear.
+Their additional wealth is both the provider of their comfort, but also their primary concern to maintain.
+While the underclass and middle class can find a release through [leisure](fun.md), there is *never* a release from their financial concerns.

 Parents of the upper class have the most varied approach of the three.
-Many of them train their children to honor the [culture](people-culture.md) and avoid shaming their [public image](image.md), but some will raise their children to inherit their [power](power.md), while others will try to prevent competition against their offspring.
+Many of them train their children to honor the [culture](people-culture.md) and avoid [shaming](mind-feelings-shame.md) their [public image](image.md), but some will raise their children to inherit their [power](power.md), while others will try to prevent competition against their offspring.

-Morality is weakest among the upper class, since they're more able to draw from [money](power-types.md) or [influence](influence.md) to avoid or mitigate [direct consequences](results.md) for what they do.
+[Morality](morality.md) is weakest among the upper class, since they're more able to draw from [money](power-types.md) or [influence](influence.md) to avoid or mitigate [direct consequences](results.md) for what they do.

 For this reason, the upper class isn't too concerned with the lower and middle class until there's a [coup or revolution](people-conflicts-war.md).

-## Migrating
+## Migrating between classes

 Because of how people use power in each class, migrating back-and-forth across them often requires [changes](people-changes.md) to [habits](habits.md).
 The culture propagates itself [across generations](maturity.md) as well: most parents of lower classes teach their children to *not* ask questions (since they might get in trouble), and most parents of higher classes give them an unnaturally privileged [education](education.md).